nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/indexing-and-query/nxql.md

 You can refer to complex properties in NXQL, after the `SELECT`, in the `WHERE` clause, and in the `ORDER BY` clause (cf [NXP-4464](https://jira.nuxeo.com/browse/NXP-4464)).

-A complex property is a property of a schema containing `<xs:simpleType>` lists, or `<xs:complexType>` subelements or sequences of them.
+A complex property is a property of a schema containing `<xs:simpleType>` lists, or `<xs:complexType>` sub-elements or sequences of them.

-For complex subproperties, like the `length` field of the `content` field of the `file` schema, you can refer to:
+For complex sub-properties, like the `length` field of the `content` field of the `file` schema, you can refer to:

 *   `content/length` for the value of the subproperty.